aspnetrun/run-aspnetcore/README.md

 ![Recordit GIF](http://g.recordit.co/LJCyYfQEpX.gif)

 **run-aspnetcore** is a general purpose to implement the **Default Web Application template of .Net** with **layered architecture** for building modern web applications with latest ASP.NET Core & Web API & EF Core technologies.
-These repositories is **updated regularly**.
-So one of the new approach of Microsoft is SPA with only Asp.Net Core framework without any frontend framework.
-This is **[Blazor](https://blazor.net/)** and it will be avaible soon, so we have another repository for implementing **Single Page Web Applcation over the Web Assembly** with using **Blazor** as below;
-* **[run-aspnetcore-spa](https://github.com/aspnetrun/run-aspnetcore-spa)** - intented to building Single-Page Web Applications(SPA) using only ASP.NET Core **without any frontend framework**.This comes with **Blazor** framework from Microsoft which basically using **Razor Components** templates.

-We are following Microsoft Web Technologies very closely so we will update all these repositories accordingly with **Microsoft Web Application stacks**.

 ## Give a Star! :star:
 If you liked the project or if AspnetRun helped you, please **give a star**.
 And also please **fork** this repository and send us **pull-requests**.
 If you find any problem please open **issue**.